MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/data-privacy-protection-assess.md

 ## Optimizing your initial setup

 Within 48-72 hours of starting Microsoft Priva, you'll start to see insights around personal data display for your organization.
 On the Priva overview page, you'll see insights on the amount of personal data that exists in your organization, where it lives, and how it moves.
-These insights are dynamically updated as new data comes in, so you can start to gain a perspective over time on how personal data is evolving in your Microsoft 365 environment to help you quickly spot issues, identify and assess risks, and take action to fix issues.
+These insights are dynamically updated as new data comes in.
+Over time, you can better understand how personal data evolves in your Microsoft 365 environment so you can more quickly spot issues, identify and assess risks, and take action to fix issues.
 Learn more about [understanding the data presented on the overview page](/privacy/priva/priva-data-profile.md#explore-the-overview-page).

  ​Select **Data profile** underneath **Privacy risk management** on the left navigation of the Purview compliance portal.
 On this page, you can explore and document all the personal data types detected across repositories.
 Based on this information, you can decide if all the data types you're concerned about are successfully detected.
 If you find something missing, you can [create custom sensitive information types (SITs)](../compliance/create-a-custom-sensitive-information-type.md) and come back to the data profile page in the next 24-48 hours.